Cybernetic-Ransomware/Cybernetic-Ransomware/README.md

 - 👋 Hi, I’m @Cybernetic-Ransomware aka Aleksander
+  --
-- 👀 I am interested in developing and changing my career path.
-Previously, I used to work as a PM in machine construction, then I implemented ERP systems.
-Currently, I administer ERP systems and T-SQL report's repository.
+- 👀 Previously, I used to work as a PM in machine construction, then I implemented ERP systems.
+Then I administered ERP systems and T-SQL based data warehouse.
+Right now i am software developer in the creative agency.
-- 🌱 Now I’m learning Python webdev and datascience applications.
-- 💞️ I’m looking to collaborate on new apps.
-- 📫 How to reach me: by comments.